vanklompf/vanklompf.github.io/_posts/2020-12-06-prefetching.md

 <p align="center">
 <img src="/assets/images/2020-01-16-prefetching/chart_descriptors.png" width="800">
 </p>
 Performance improvement was moderate at most.
 The reason for that was already mentioned before: CPU is smart enough to do prefetching for us.
-Access pattern in benchmark is completely linear which is extremely easy to predict.
-Data are being prefetched transparently and probably only reason for observed improvement is hardware prefetcher being too conservative and not prefetching more than 1kb ahead.
-Also we can observe performance degradation for small values, this is an important indication that prefetching is not for free and introduces some overhead: i.e prefetching data already in cache will be no-op wasting CPU cycles.
+Access pattern in the benchmark is completely linear which is extremely easy to predict.
+Data are being prefetched transparently and probably the only reason for improvement observed is hardware prefetcher being too conservative and not prefetching more than 1kb ahead.
+Also, we can observe performance degradation for small values, this is an important indication that prefetching is not for free and introduces some overhead: i.e prefetching data already in cache will be no-op wasting CPU cycles.

 ### Prefetching payload
 Another example applicable to working with network packets is iterating over packet descriptors but processing also payload pointed by one of the descriptor structure fields.
 This has a dramatic impact on memory access pattern: descriptors are placed back to back, one after another, but payload can be in a completely different memory locations, not adjacent to one another.
 This pattern is not possible to predict and gives more space for performance improvements.
 <p align="center">
 <img src="/assets/images/2020-01-16-prefetching/image_descr_payload.png" width="800">
 </p>
 Benchmark simulating this kind of processing is implemented in the `ProcessDescriptorsPayloadRead` function.
 The algorithm is completely trivial, iterating over descriptors and summing up the first word from packet payload.
 Having learned from the previous example, we are not prefetching descriptors, only payload for a different number of packets ahead.
-CPU has no way of knowing our data structures, so issuing prefetch instructions gives CPU a hint which data will be needed in the near future.
+CPU has no way of knowing our data structures, so issuing prefetch instructions gives CPU a hint which data will be needed soon.
 <p align="center">
 <img src="/assets/images/2020-01-16-prefetching/chart_payload.png" width="800">
 </p>
 Surprisingly there was even less performance improvement than previously and performance degradation when prefetching more than 256 packets.
 This is because time spent in processing data is so minuscule compared to the time needed to load (or prefetch) data that memory bandwidth became a limiting factor.
 No prefetching amount can improve that significantly, the memory bus is busy almost all the time and giving hints which data will be needed is not going to help.
 For prefetching to make sense and improve anything it needs to have a chance of running "in the background".
 There has to be some amount of time when CPU is processing the current batch of data so future data can be prefetched.

 ### Prefetching payload with heavy processing
-Modified example implemented in `ProcessDescriptorsPayloadReadHeavy` simulates more time consuming data processing.
-Now there are periods of time where CPU is busy crunching data already available in cache and future data can be loaded in background.
+A modified example implemented in `ProcessDescriptorsPayloadReadHeavy` simulates more time-consuming data processing.
+Now there are periods where CPU is busy crunching data already available in cache and future data can be loaded in the background.
 <p align="center">
 <img src="/assets/images/2020-01-16-prefetching/chart_payload_heavy.png" width="800">
 </p>
 Here performance improvement is much more significant.
-Performance went from `5mpps` when not prefetching to `11mpps` when prefetching 4 packets ahead.
-As for quite simple, safe and localised change this is an impressive result.
-It shows prefetching as powerful performance improvement for memory-bound applications.
-There are some prerequisites, like certain processing-to-memory-access ratio and keeping prefetching logic as minimal as possible, so that our improvements are not diminished by it, but overall this makes good and relatively simple optimisation technique.
+The performance went from `5mpps` when not prefetching to `11mpps` when prefetching 4 packets ahead.
+As for quite simple, safe and localized change, this is an impressive result.
+It shows prefetching as a powerful performance improvement for memory-bound applications.
+There are some prerequisites, like certain processing-to-memory-access ratio and keeping prefetching logic as minimal as possible, so that our improvements are not diminished by it, but overall this makes good and relatively simple optimization technique.

 ### Bonus: optional arguments
 `__builtin_prefetch` has two additional parameters: `rw` and `locality`.